vjprasanth/myAngularApp/README.md

 # myAngularApp
-An angular app for testing purpose
+An angular app for testing purpose and is based on HotTowel style.